Matt Tierney

 Professional Bio

 I've published two books—Dismantlings: Words against Machines in the American Long Seventies (Cornell University Press, 2019) and What Lies Between: Void Aesthetics & Postwar Post-Politics (Rowman and Littlefield Intl., 2015)—and my other writing appears in such journals as diacritics, Configurations, Cultural Critique, Camera Obscura, and Postmodern Culture, for which I co-edited a special issue on the topic of "Medium and Mediation."
-Thoughtful praise of Dismantlings appears in American Literary History, in boundary 2 , and in The Year's Work in English Studies; and of What Lies Between in American Literature.
+Considered praise of Dismantlings appears in American Literary History, in boundary 2 , and in The Year's Work in English Studies; and of What Lies Between in American Literature.
 I interviewed on the topic of literature and technology with Public Books and on critical cyberculture with our Digital Culture and Media Initiative, which I now direct.
-I wrote on the Cornell Press blog about how digital culture is best discussed as a continuing episode in the long duration of production and exchange, work and war, power and money.
+I wrote on the Cornell Press blog about how digital culture is best discussed as a continuing episode in the long duration of work and war, power and money.

 I teach graduate seminars like "Cultural Critique and High-Tech Capitalism," "Technoculture and Literary Politics," "Race, Gender, Medium," "Media/Culture," and "Reading Film"; while my undergraduate teaching ranges more widely, from human rights in digital society to science fiction, work and literature, community studies, and film poetics.